Soumya-mukherjee131/Multimodal_LLM-image_analyser/README.md

   ->API Key Setup: Go to geminiAi and create your own api key there and use it in the application if you want to build your own.

   ->Screenshots: I have uploaded multiple screenshots of the application.
 Please check it out.
+NB - > Error: [GoogleGenerativeAI Error]: Error fetching from https://generativelanguage.googleapis.com/v1beta/models/gemini-1.5-flash:streamGenerateContent?alt=sse: [400 ] API key not valid.
+Please pass a valid API key. [{"@type":"type.googleapis.com/google.rpc.ErrorInfo","reason":"API_KEY_INVALID","domain":"googleapis.com","metadata":{"service":"generativelanguage.googleapis.com"}}]
+I have completed the free uses of the APi so the application will throw this error.
+PLease make your own Api_key and use the application for your needs.
+Thank you for your understanding.